 The Internet of Things (IoT, sometimes Internet of Everything) is the network of physical objects or “things” embedded with electronics, software, sensors, and connectivity to enable objects to exchange data with the manufacturer, operator and/or other connected devices based on the infrastructure of International Telecommunication Union’s Global Standards Initiative .

 IoT extensions have already started to appear in our daily lives changing radically the way departments like sales or marketing work.
 (Wikipedia)

-On the other hand, Marne Martin, CEO of Service Power , underlines the importance of IoT in sales and post sales process, as special applications can be used to model failure date and create maintenance schedules that prevent total outages, “increasing product up time and improving overall customer service”.
-She has also given us an example related with water filters and a device that indicated how clean is the filter.
+On the other hand, Marne Martin, CEO of Service Power, underlines the importance of IoT in sales and post-sales process, as special applications can be used to model failure date and create maintenance schedules that prevent total outages, “increasing product up time and improving overall customer service”.
+She has also given us an example related to water filters and a device that indicated how clean is the filter.
 When the filter is dirty, the device fires off a request to mail a new one direct to the consumer.

 “Internet of Things Global Standards Initiative”.
 ITU.
 Retrieved 26 June 2015.